ekovac/x86term/README.md

 Current Limitations
 -------------------
 Currently _x86term_ is capable of being used to successfully edit files in _vim_ and generally fairly functional using bash.
 This has been tested both in an emulator and on a real piece of hardware.
-GNU _screen_ does not seem to work currently.
+GNU _screen_ + _irssi_ works, which fulfills the initial goals of this project.

-TODO: Optional baudrate selection at startup, various fixes to both libvterm and x86term to enable use of screen and to be more tolerant of large writes/reads.
+TODO: Optional baudrate selection at startup (maybe baudrate autodetection?), parsing of multiboot parameters, alternative video modes, better terminal bell, optional gweep/keypress beep.

 Credit
 ------